turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 * Be able to declare functions with and without parameters
 * Understand how to call functions with and without arguments
 * Make function expressions evaluate to something other than `undefined` using `return`
+* Understand and use operators and conditionals

 ## Pre-Work
 Complete [this lesson on Statements, Expressions, and Operators](https://frontend.turing.io/lessons/module-1/js-statements-and-expressions.html).